layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 ### Resize Channel

-Adjusts the capacity of a direct channel.
+Adjusts the capacity of a channel.

 **Request:**